 Activities for students and their allies

-- Share the video Sexual Harassment: Not in My School! with friends, your school, parent teacher organization, and community organizations.
+- Share the full video Sexual Harassment: Not in My School! or excerpts with friends, your school, parent teacher organization, and community organizations.

-- Partner with existing school clubs, such as a Suicide Prevention club, GSA (Gay Straight Alliance), and community organizations to raise awareness about sex discrimination/harassment.
+- Forge intersectional alliances.
+Partner with existing school clubs, such as a Suicide Prevention club or Gay Straight Alliance (GSA).

 - Make posters about sexual harassment and students’ rights.
 Ask questions like “Does gender equality exist in our school?” and invite students to the meetings.